traitecoevo/austraits/README.md

 database.
 This package contains functions for joining data from various tables, filtering to specific records, combining multiple databases and visualising the distribution of the data.
-We expect this package will assist users in working with the traits.build databases.
+We expect this package will assist users in working with `traits.build` databases.

 ### Installation

-The package is not on CRAN yet and is still under active development.
+This package is not on CRAN yet and is still under active development.
 For the current stable release of `austraits`, which has full capabilities of the functions used in vignettes (e.g. plotting functions), use: